THE heartwarming stories of residents living in a Westcliff street have inspired a band’s new single aimed at celebrating the tight-knit community.

 “Decades come and go and the street remains.

-He said the song also pays tribute to one resident, who had lived her whole life on the street, and others who have passed away.
+He said the song also pays tribute to one resident, who had lived her whole life on the street, and all others who have lived there.

-He was joined by bandmates Stephen Rosenthal who provides vocals, Ian Winston who plays the trumpet, guitarist Milan Dragovic, and drummer Gary Logan.
+He was joined by bandmates Stephen Rosenthal who plays bass and provides vocals, Ian Winston who plays the trumpet, guitarist Milan Dragovic, and drummer Gary Logan.

 The band will be playing at St Mark’s Church on Princes Street, Westcliff on October 19, to mark the official release of the song.

-Matt said his band could be playing as a supporting act for British jazz-punk band Light of the World at the Rayleigh Mill on March 14.
+Matt said his band could be playing as a supporting act for British jazz-funk band Light of the World at the Rayleigh Mill on March 14.